Loading lesson…

 If you want to be a public defender: Undergrad with strong writing — English, history, philosophy.
 Law school, LSAT, JD.
 Clinic work in criminal defense.
 Summer internships at PD offices.
 Take trial advocacy and evidence seriously.
 Apply to a PD office that still tries cases to verdict.
 The caseload is brutal; the work is righteous.
 Burnout is the profession-wide threat.
 Take your time off.

-What is the core idea behind "Public Defender in 2026: Discovery at Terabyte Scale"?
+What is the main idea of "Public Defender in 2026: Discovery at Terabyte Scale"?

-Which best describes the scope of "Public Defender in 2026: Discovery at Terabyte Scale"?
+Which action would help you apply "Public Defender in 2026: Discovery at Terabyte Scale" responsibly?